vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening, I went to downtown Berkeley.
 I first went to Trader Joe's, where I bought groceries and checked out at 5:04 PM.
 I then went to Udupi Palace where I got a spinach masala dosa.

+## Thursday October 29

+In the afternoon, I went to downtown Berkeley.

+I first went to Citibank to deposit a rent check.
+The deposit was completed att 3:54 PM.

+I then went to the post office to send a letter.
+I completed the process a little after 4:15 PM.

+Next, I went to Trader Joe's to buy groceries.
+I finished checkout at 4:50 PM.

+Finally, I went to Udupi Palace and got a spinach masala dosa for takeout.